This post contains affiliate links.

-It’s also easy to make ahead and can be served at any temp, so it’s perfect for sharing at parties.
-Grab your pita, crackers, and your friends and get started.
-You can easily adjust the flavors by using different amounts of oil, garlic, and lemon.
+It’s also easy to make ahead and can be served at any temperature, so it’s perfect for sharing at parties.
+Grab your pita, crackers, and your friends and get started making melitzanosalata (pronounced meh-lee-tza-no-sah-LAH-ta)!

 You’ll recognize all these classic flavors from many Greek dishes and recipes!
-It’s easy to keep the pantry staples on hand and simply grab the fresh produce when you have a craving.
+It’s easy to keep the pantry staples on hand and simply grab the fresh produce when you crave it.
+Jump to the recipe card for the full quantities.

 - Eggplant: This veggie is a classic ingredient in Greek dishes.
-Select large, unblemished eggplant with just enough give to them when squeezed.
+Select large, unblemished eggplants with a slight give when squeezed.

-- EVOO: Reach for your best bottle of extra virgin olive oil since it is part of the “finishing” flavor of this dip.
+- EVOO: Reach for your best bottle of extra virgin olive oil, as it is part of this dip’s “finishing” flavor.

-- Parsley: Use mainly the leaves and not the bottom stems for best flavor and texture.
+- Parsley: Use the leaves, not the bottom stems, for best flavor and texture.

 Which type of parsley should you use?
 Stick with flat-leaf parsley (aka Italian parsley) here.
 Curly parsley has far less flavor and should primarily be used for a garnish, whereas flat parsley has loads of flavor!